Architecture of Melbourne: 1880–1893: "Marvellous Melbourne" Land Boom era

+1900s–1918: Federation

 The turn of the century in Melbourne marked the federation of Australia in 1901.
 The 1880s landboom had been followed by an equally large crash, the collapse of building societies and some banks, and an almost complete halt in construction by 1893.
 Sydney fared somewhat better, grew faster, and overtook Melbourne in size and population by 1901.
 Melbourne remained important thanks to its status as Australia's (interim) capital city, the home of the Commonwealth of Australia.
 The Victorian Parliament House on Spring Street was handed over to house the parliament of Australia, while the Victorian parliament moved to the Exhibition Buildings.
 Economic revival in the 1900s saw a resurgence of construction.
 In this period, architects began to look less to England for inspiration, and more to the United States, particularly the Romanesque Revival.

 A major landmark of this period was built when it was finally decided to replace the ad hoc collection of train sheds Flinders Street Station with a grand terminus.
 A competition was held in 1899, with 17 entries received.
 The competition was essentially for the detailed design of the station building, since the location of the concourse, entrances, the track and platform layout, the type of platform roofing and even the room layout to some extent was already decided.
 The first prize, at £500, went to railway employees James Fawcett and HPC Ashworth of Fawcett and Ashworth in 1899.
 Their design, titled Green Light, was of French Renaissance style and included a large dome and tall clock tower.
 The train shed over the platforms was intended to have many arched roofs running north-south, but this was never built.
 Over the next few years, the design was altered with an additional floor, and work on the station building itself began in 1905.
 Ballarat builder Peter Rodger was awarded the £93,000 contract and the station was originally to be clad in stone, but this exceeded the allocated budget.
 Red brick with cement render was chosen for the Edwardian style building.
 Work on the dome began the following year, and delayed construction saw a Royal Commission appointed in May 1910.
 The Way and Works Branch of the Victorian Railways took over the project, the station being essentially finished by mid-1909.
 The verandah along Flinders Street and the concourse roof and verandah along Swanston Street were not completed until after the official opening in 1910.
 The building has been repainted five times in its history, and the last repaint occurred in 2017.
 The most recent paint job was conducted to match the original colours as closely as possible, obtained through numerous samples of chipped paint which revealed the original colours after being cut in a polyester resin tube.